 Why recovery is important

 Most obviously, the faster you can recover the sooner the pain is going to go away.
-If you’ve really overdone it, you’re going to be in a considerable amount of pain over the 2 or 3 days following a game as you gently sob into your hands and mutter “make it stop, make it stop” (or is that just me?).
+If you’ve really overdone it, you’re going to be in a considerable amount of pain over the next 2 or 3 days as you gently sob into your hands and mutter “make it stop, make it stop” (or is that just me?).

 There are two things you need to concentrate on in your post-game eating: